omnivector-solutions/license-manager/docs-source/development.rst

 .. code-block:: bash
     juju run-action license-manager-agent/0 upgrade-to-latest version=2.1.0 --wait

-Also make sure you have the correct configurations for the agent.
+You should also make sure you have used the correct configurations for the agent.
 Some of them were already specified in the ``license-manager-agent.yaml`` file.
 In case you need to update them, use the ``juju config`` command.

 .. code-block:: bash